 Taught by GIPL Board member, Beth Remmes, this workshop is based on the work of Joanna Macy.
 Active Hope is an interactive workshop which addresses the environmental and cultural problems that we are currently facing.
 It is based on over four decades of community-based work with thousands of people around the world and designed to help you transform fear and despair into inspiration and a sense of empowerment.

 We will explore gratitude, anger, grief, and hope and move into a deeper understanding of how to create our best collective future.
 The workshop will end with exercises to help us support one another as we go forth and work towards a more sustainable, just, and peaceful world where all beings can thrive.

 The Four Directions Fund also provides grants for environmental projects which are conceived by attendees during these workshops.
-Attending a Sacred Activism Workshop makes one eligible to fill out a brief application to be considered for this seed money of up to $300.
+Attending an Active Hope Workshop makes one eligible to fill out a brief application to be considered for this seed money of up to $500.

 RECENTLY FUNDED PROJECTS:

 Guardians of Gaia (Unity Atlanta)

 Saving Bats in your Backyard (Georgia Mountains UUC)

 Planting Trees in Yahoola Creek Park (Georgia Mountains UUC)

 Creating a Butterfly Garden (St. Mark’s Episcopal Church)

 Landfill Phytoremediation (Emerson UUC)